odu-cs625-datavis/public-Fall24-aveerasa/HW4-arrange.md

 ### Dataset 3 : Employee compensation (https://data.world/city-of-phoenix/2b41f4f8-fe6f-48d3-8097-ad44ee5bd616)

-Download the file from the link: (https://raw.githubusercontent.com/odu-cs625-datavis/public-Spring24-aveerasa/master/employee%20compnesation.csv)
+Download the file from the link: (https://github.com/odu-cs625-datavis/public-Fall24-aveerasa/blob/main/employee%20compnesation.csv)

 **Q1:** What is the average monthly income of employee by marital status? #

-**Q2:** Job satisfaction and gender:  Are women more satisfied than men at work?##
+**Q2:** Job satisfaction and gender:  Are men more satisfied than women at work?##

-**Q3:** What is the minimum monthly rate for age group between 40 and 60 (trend analysis)?#
+**Q3:** What is the highest monthly rate for age group between 21 and 40 (trend analysis)?#

-**Q4:** Which department-based employees receives lowest median hourly rate? ##
+**Q4:** Which department-based employees receives more than average median hourly rate? ##

 **Q5:** Identify any two pairs of attributes in the dataset that have the notable positive correlation and negative correlation respectively (should be high or very high).
 Show your results in one bar chart with short description.
 [Don’t choose the attribute pairs that gives expected results- Identify the interesting/surprising pair of attributes] ##.

-**Q6:** Who work more hours- Single or Married or Divorced?
+**Q6:** Who work less number of hours- Single or Married or Divorced?
 [Hint: computed values to visualize] ##

-**Q7:** Display the total number of employees in each education field by histogram plot. #
+**Q7:** Display the total number of employees in each department by histogram plot. #

 **Q8:** Display the total number employees by their roles by distribution plot. #